anoma/anoma/apps/anoma_controller/README.md

-# AnomaNode
+# AnomaController

-I am the Anoma Node application.
+I am the Anoma Controller application.
 I provide the main functionality of the Anoma protocol.
 In particular, I instantiate all the Engine functionaly and state-change processing of Anoma.